Chichén Itzá – Maya Ruins in Mexico (2025 Travel Guide)

 It’s also a UNESCO World Heritage Site and one of the new seven wonders of the world (the only Wonder of the World in North America).

-Chichén Itzá is more than just the well-known pyramid, Chichén Itzá is an entire ancient mayan city.
-Most estimates put the city at well over 1,500 years old.
-Chichén Itzá was built in two stages, the Pre-Classic and a latter period.
+Chichén Itzá is, of course, more than just the famous pyramid – it’s an entire ancient Mayan city.
+Most estimates date it back over 1,500 years.
+The city was built in two main phases: the Pre-Classic period and a later stage that followed.

 Temple of the Warriors